kwlucas/E-Commerce-Back-End/README.md

 Run ```npm start``` in the console to start the application (If running locally).

-Send requests to the API endpoints using your prefered method.
+Send requests to the API endpoints using your preferred method.

 GET "/api/categories" will return information on all the categories including the products within them.